auth0/docs/articles/users/concepts/overview-user-account-linking.md

 ### Suggested account linking

+You can use the [Account Link Extension](/articles/extensions/account-link) to prompt users that may have created a second account by mistake to link the new account with their old one on their first login.
+The user may choose to either link the two accounts or keep them separate if it was intentional.

+If you're using a custom domain, you'll need to update the **auth0-account-link-extension** [rule](/rules) that is automatically created when you installed the extension.
+(You can find this rule in your Dashboard by going to **Rules** using the left-hand navigation bar).

-As with automatic linking, in this scenario you will set up a [Rule](/rules) that will link accounts with the same verified email address.
+You can also set up a [Rule](/rules) that will link accounts with the same verified email address.
 However, instead of completing the link automatically on authentication, your app will first prompt the user to link their identities.

 ![Sample linking suggestion](/media/articles/link-accounts/regular-web-app-suggest-linking.png)